Nimboo3/ai-code-reviewer/nextjs/public/terms/terms-of-service.md

 - Our AI tools analyze code you provide
 - Analysis results are for informational purposes only
 - We do not guarantee accuracy of AI-generated recommendations
-- Code analysis is performed using third-party AI models (Google Gemini, OpenAI GPT, Ollama)
+- Code analysis is performed using third-party AI models:
+  - **Google Gemini** and **OpenAI GPT** (available on all deployments)
+  - **Ollama models** (available only in local/self-hosted environments)

 ## 8. Usage Limits

 ### 8.1 Free Tier
-- 20 code reviews per hour
+- 10 code reviews per day
 - 500KB maximum file size
 - 50,000 character code length limit
+- Access to cloud-hosted AI models (Gemini, GPT)

 ### 8.2 Premium Tier
 - Unlimited code reviews
 - 10MB maximum file size
 - Priority processing queue
+- Access to all available AI models

 ## 9. Intellectual Property

 ### 9.1 Our Rights
-- All content, features, and functionality are owned by CodeReviewAI
+- All content, features, and functionality are owned by CodeReview.ai
 - Our trademarks and trade dress may not be used without written permission

 ### 9.2 Your Rights